WA Array

 The net-zero challenge

 The global transition to a low-carbon economy will support ongoing high demand for critical minerals to keep pace with investment in renewable energy generation and storage technologies.
 Western Australia’s future requires optimal strategic planning that balances the competing land uses required for the State’s transition to a low-carbon economy.
-Locations for renewable energy projects, including a future renewable hydrogen export industry, must be balanced against exploring and developing future mines and associated potential downstream processing operations.
+Locations for renewable energy projects, including a potential future renewable hydrogen export industry must be balanced against exploring and developing future mines and associated potential downstream processing operations.

 Western Australia is home to one of the most diverse and successful resource sectors in the world.
-It is a leading global producer of key industrial commodities such as iron ore and gold, and critical minerals such as lithium, nickel and alumina; however, the declining rate of discovery of major new mineral resources has the potential to impact our ability to keep up with demand.
+It is a leading global producer of key commodities such as iron ore and gold, and critical minerals such as lithium, nickel and alumina; however, the declining rate of discovery of major new mineral resources has the potential to impact our ability to keep up with demand.

 Locating prospective areas under cover

-Continents are made up of blocks of lithosphere that have come together as the continents assembled through time.
-The sutures between these lithospheric blocks are fundamental structures of interest in the hunt for new mineral discoveries.
-‘Ambient’ seismic noise from ocean waves and storms, and receiver functions (how an earthquake signal is shaped by its passage through the crust underneath the seismometer), can be used to ‘image’ the velocity structure and composition of the Earth down to the core.
+Continents are made up of blocks of lithosphere that have assembled through time.
+The sutures between these lithospheric blocks are fundamental structures of interest in the hunt for new mineral discoveries as they tap the deep Earth and as such can serve as major fluid conduits.
+‘Ambient’ seismic noise from ocean waves and storms, and receiver functions (how an earthquake signal is shaped by its passage through the crust underneath the seismometer), can be used to ‘image’ the velocity structure and composition of the Earth.
+The lithosphere–asthenosphere boundary (LAB) is regarded as the bottom of the continental plate, and is a key and fundamental feature used for predicting the location of mineral deposits near the surface (see diagram below).
+Passive seismic studies with sufficient resolution are able to map this boundary, and the gradients within it, in detail and therefore provide critical information to mineral explorers as to where the sutures between major blocks exist

 Contact